 Her Royal Highness The Princess Royal opens facility at Surrey Vet School

-HRH The Princess Royal has officially opened the Large Animal Clinical Facilities at the School of Veterinary Medicine at the University of Surrey.
+HRH The Princess Royal has officially opened the Large Animal Clinical Skills Facilties at the School of Veterinary Medicine at the University of Surrey.

-The Large Animal Clinical Skills Facilities comprise state of the art teaching aids and simulation models providing students with the opportunity to refine their practical skills.
+The Large Animal Clinical Skills Facilities include state-of-the-art teaching aids and simulation models, providing students with the opportunity to refine their practical skills.
 This invaluable experience enables students to reach a high level of confidence and proficiency prior to working with real animal patients.

-More than 600 students are now training as veterinarians at the £45m facility, attracted to the unique teaching model on offer that enables final year students to undertake clinical training placements in veterinary workplaces around the UK.
+More than 600 students are now training as veterinarians at the £45m facility, attracted to the unique teaching model on offer that enables final-year students to undertake clinical placements in veterinary workplaces around the UK.
 This innovative model, which in 2019 received official accreditation from the Royal College of Veterinary Surgeons, has proven to be very popular with students and veterinary employers alike.

-2019 saw the first cohort of students graduating from the course, with 90 per cent securing employment prior to graduation; nearly 40 per cent of these positions are with veterinary organisations partnered with the School of Veterinary Medicine.
+2019 saw the first cohort of students graduating from the course, with 90% securing employment prior to graduation; nearly 40% of these positions are with veterinary organisations partnered with the School of Veterinary Medicine.

 “We are also very grateful to the Longhurst family, without whom these teaching resources would not have been possible – their generosity is helping us to teach the vets of the future.”

 Professor Max Lu, President and Vice-Chancellor at the University of Surrey, said: